Automation: Macros

 2. If pre returns nothing (cache miss), Lectic enters the children.

-3. :cat expands to the file content.
+3. :fetch expands to the file content.

 4. :summarize processes that content.